IELTS Writing Task 2 Sample 556 - Government investment in the arts is a waste of money

 Finally, it is widely believed that some artistic outputs have contributed to the tourism of a country.
 There are holidaymakers who visit a country so they can witness a painting, sculptures or any artistic masterpiece.
 To illustrate, the painting of Juan Luna “ the Spolarium “ in the Philippines has lured a considerable number of foreign visitors.
 This is because the painting depicts the suffering of most Filipinos at the time of Spaniard regime, which becomes a historical event in the country.

 To conclude, I am convinced that arts have a greater contribution to the society.
 Not only does it represent the cultural heritage of a country, but it also encourages performing a formidable masterpiece that can promote the culture of a country.

 Sample Answer 4:

-Art, music and theatre constitutes an integral part of the culture of any country.
-Government often found supporting these by arranging requisite amount of funds but for some spending on these activities should ideally be utilised for the welfare of the country’s people as it otherwise does not serve any good purpose.
-I think there is nothing wrong in supporting arts of a county and government is the ideal body who should do this.
+The art, music and theatre constitute an integral part of the culture of any country.
+The government often found supporting these by arranging a requisite amount of funds but for some spending on these activities should ideally be utilised for the welfare of the country’s people as it otherwise does not serve any good purpose.
+I think there is nothing wrong in supporting arts of a country and government is the ideal body who should do this.

 Every year a lot is spent by the government to promote regional art, music and theatre and this is something which people suggest is a waste of money.
-Prima facie it is correct, but on the other hand it helps promoting these features of a country which helps the government to attract more and more tourists from other country and it also acts as livelihood of the people who are solely dependent on these skills.
-For instance, nation foreign exchange has risen 20% since the last five year thanks to increased promotion by government.
+Prima facie it is correct, but on the other hand, it helps promote these features of a country which help the government to attract more and more tourists from other country and it also acts as the livelihood of the people who are solely dependent on these skills.
+For instance, nation foreign exchange has risen 20%, since the last five years, thanks to the increasing promotion by the government.

-To summarise, it may involve huge cost for nation to support art, music and theatre but it should be seen as investment for supporting the unique heritage of the country.
+To summarise, it may involve a huge cost for a nation to support art, music and theatre but it should be seen as an investment for supporting the unique heritage of the country.